kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-15 235344](https://github.com/user-attachments/assets/0736c0a2-bb76-42cc-adbd-45e2192e0b34)

+### Unique Controllers

+Some controllers are unique to their model, and so deserve their place in this read.me.
+Here they are in order of appearance:

 ## Validations

 If someone wanted to update their email, they can't add something like "Jim", it has to look something like "Jim@outlook.com".
 That's what validations are for.
 When initiating a controller that requires a field, like a post or patch request, validations are put in place to make sure that the information inserted fits the formatting.
 Here are several examples: